ShprAlex/SproutLife/README.md

 # Sprout Life

 Sprout Life adds reproduction and mutation to Conway’s Game of Life.
-We treat patterns of cells like organisms which grow according to GOL rules.
-Parts of these patterns are treated like seeds that sprout into new organisms.
-Organisms acquire mutations that change how they grow to make them more effective at producing seeds.
+We treat patterns of cells like organisms, which grow according to GOL rules.
+A slight change allows organisms to reproduce and mutate.
 We can see evolution take place as successful organisms take over the board.

 From their evolution we can see that there is a trade-off between individual benefit and collective stability.
 Paradoxically, it turns out that greater reproductive ability and longer life span do not always help an organism and its descendants to thrive.

 We can encourage bigger, more complex organisms to dominate over smaller organisms.
 In this way we create an open ended problem for evolution to solve.
 It’s exciting because there is no limit to how complex the evolved organisms can get.

 ![Sprout Life](https://github.com/ShprAlex/SproutLife/blob/master/resources/images/SproutLife_2016-01-27.gif)